Server Message Block: Netsmb

 NSMB (Netsmb and SMBFS) is a family of in-kernel SMB client implementations in BSD operating systems.
 It was first contributed to FreeBSD 4.4 by Boris Popov, and is now found in a wide range of other BSD systems including NetBSD and macOS.
 The implementations have diverged significantly ever since.

 The macOS version of NSMB is notable for its now-common scheme of representing symlinks.
 This "Minshall-French" format shows symlinks as textual files with a .symlink extension and a Xsym\n magic number, always 1067 bytes long.
 This format is also used for storing symlinks on native SMB servers or unsupported filesystems.
 Samba supports this format with an mfsymlink option.
 Docker on Windows also seems to use it.

 NQ

 NQ is a family of portable SMB client and server implementations developed by Visuality Systems, an Israel-based company established in 1998 by Sam Widerman, formerly the CEO of Siemens Data Communications.
 The NQ family comprises an embedded SMB stack (written in C), a Pure Java SMB Client, and a storage SMB Server implementation.
 All solutions support the latest SMB 3.1.1 dialect.
 NQ for Linux, NQ for WinCE, iOS, Android, VxWorks and other real-time operating systems are all supported by the configurable NQ solution.

 MoSMB

-MoSMB is a proprietary SMB implementation for Linux and other Unix-like systems, developed by Ryussi Technologies.
-It supports only SMB 2.x and SMB 3.x.